yinranchen/yinranchen.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in Department of Computer Science and Technology, [School of Informatics](https://informatics.xmu.edu.cn/), Xiamen University.
 I received my B.S. and Ph.D. degrees (Hons.) in Biomedical Engineering from Tsinghua University.
 I joined the Cardiovascular Imaging and Dynamics Laboratory in KU Leuven as a Visiting Scholar in 2015.
-My research interests include ultrasound beamforming, high-frame-rate ultrasound imaging, volumetric ultrasound, microvascular imaging, and signal processing.
+My research interests include ultrasound beamforming, high-frame-rate ultrasound imaging, volumetric ultrasound, microvascular imaging, and medical image processing and analysis.

 ----------------------------------------------------------------------------------